nknorg/nnet/README.md

 Welcome to open a [pull request](https://github.com/nknorg/nkn/pulls) if you want your project using nnet to be listed here.
-The project needs to be maintained in order to be eligible.
+The project needs to be maintained in order to be listed.

 ## Contributing